DevelAngel/swayr/README.md

    charging), and the [state of
    health](https://en.wikipedia.org/wiki/State_of_health).
 4. The `date` module can show, you guess it, the current date and time!
+5. The `pactl` module can show the current volume percentage and muted state.
+   Clicks can increase/decrease the volume or toggle the mute state.

 I guess there will be more modules in the future as time permits.
 I personally would enjoy a `volume` module.
 [Patches](#questions-and-patches) are certainly